 Premier League clubs smash transfer record with £1.9billion spend

-Premier League clubs have broken their transfer spending record for a season in the summer window alone.
+New owners and improved broadcast deals drove Premier League clubs to break their transfer spending record for a season in the summer window alone, according to finance company Deloitte.

-Estimates from Deloitte’s Sports Business Group show gross spending this summer of £1.9billion, surpassing the record by a margin of £487.8million in the summer and January windows combined in the 2017-18 season.
+Gross spending this summer hit £1.92billion, surpassing the record of £1.86bn for the summer and January windows combined in the 2017-18 season.

-According to Deloitte, the gross spend is 67% higher than the previous summer transfer window of £1.1bn, and 34% higher than the previous record (Summer 2017’s £1.4bn).
+It was also the first billion-pound net spend in a single window and Tim Bridge, lead partner in Deloitte’s Sports Business Group, told the PA news agency: “It’s pretty remarkable really.

-“Gross spend was so high among Premier League clubs this summer that, before this season’s January transfer window had taken place, the 2022/23 season already has the highest transfer spend since the two-window season began, exceeding the previous record by 3% (2017/18’s £1.86bn),” the group said.
+“If we’d gone back to the start of the summer I don’t think many of us would have predicted it to this level, but I think there’s a number of factors that have driven this.

 Thank you for reading 5 articles this month* Join now for unlimited access